docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Class name

-scrollbar (cont’d)
+scrollbar (cont'd)

 Description
 To add to a window w:
 w.add ("scrollbar" [, bounds, value, minvalue, maxvalue, {creation_properties}]);
 bounds: Optional.
-The control’s position and size.
+The control's position and size.
 value: Optional.
 The initial position of the scroll indicator.

 Default is 0.